f5devcentral/f5-big-iq-lab/docs/class1/module2/lab3.rst

    .. warning:: The token timeout is set to 5 min.
 If you get the 401 authorization error, request a new token.

-2. Copy below example of an AS3 Declaration into the body of the **BIG-IQ AS3 Declaration** collection in order to create the service on the BIG-IP through BIG-IQ:

-POST https\:\/\/10.1.1.4/mgmt/shared/appsvcs/declare?async=true
+2. The method and URL used will be ``POST https://10.1.1.4/mgmt/shared/appsvcs/declare?async=true``.
+   Copy/Paste the AS3 declaration from the validator to the body in Postman.

+   This will give you an ID which you can query using the **BIG-IQ Check AS3 Deployment Task**.

 .. code-block:: yaml
    :linenos: